Think lard is “Ick” and a high fat diet is unhealthy?

 What do YOU think?

-Make sure to share this to spread the word about healthy fats and healthy eating!
+Make sure to share this to spread the word why you should eat fat!

 Trisha Gilkerson is a homeschooling mom to four crazy boys.
 She blogs with her awesome hubby Luke at Intoxicated on Life where they talk about faith, homeschooling, and health.
 They’ve authored the Write Through the Bible curriculum and family Bible Studies and have recently released their first healthy living book – Weeding Out Wheat: A Simple Faith Based Guide.
 They love connecting with their readers, so be sure to follow them on their blog, Facebook,Twitter, Google+, and Pinterest.